Fix SIM Failure on iPhone: 6 Proven Methods (2026)

 The whole sequence takes about 15 seconds of button work plus another 30 to 45 seconds of boot time.

 According to Apple’s force-restart documentation for iPhone 8 and later, keep holding the Side button until the Apple logo appears.
-In our testing, a force restart resolved a stuck SIM state on an iPhone 13 that had been on iOS 17.4 for two months.
-A normal restart did nothing on the same device the previous day.
-A force restart drops the baseband modem cold, and the modem is what actually talks to your SIM.
+A force restart can resolve a stuck SIM state that a normal restart leaves untouched, because it drops the baseband modem cold, and the modem is what actually talks to your SIM.

 #Method 6: Call Your Carrier and Apple Support